swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 ```

 During type inference for regular expression literals, the compiler infers the
-capture type based on the regular expression's content.
-Same for the result
+type of `Match` from the content of the regular expression.
+The same will be
-builder syntax, except that the type inference rules are expressed as method
+true for the result builder syntax, except that the type inference rules are
-declarations in the result builder type.
+expressed as method declarations in the result builder type.

 Because much of the motivation behind providing regex literals in Swift is their
-familiarity, a top priority of this design is for the result of
+familiarity, a top priority of this design is for the result of calling
-`firstMatch(of:)` to align with the traditional numbering of backreferences to
+`firstMatch(of:)` with a regex to align with the traditional numbering of
-capture groups, which start at `\1`.
+backreferences to capture groups, which start at `\1`.

 ```swift
 let regex = /ab(cd*)(ef)gh/